San Francisco 49ers vs. Minnesota Vikings NFL Week 12 Odds, Plays and Insights for November 28, 2021

 Over/under insights

-- San Francisco and its opponents have combined to put up more than 49 points in four of 10 games this season.
+- San Francisco and its opponents have gone over the current 49.5-point total in three of 10 games this season.

-- Minnesota's games have gone over 49 points in five of 10 chances this season.

-- The combined points per game average of the two teams, 50.1, is 1.1 points above Sunday's over/under.
+- Sunday's total is 0.6 points lower than the two team's combined 50.1 points per game average.

-- This contest's over/under is 2.6 points above the 46.4 these two squads combine to surrender per game this season.
+- This contest's over/under is 3.1 points greater than the 46.4 these two squads combine to surrender per game this season.

-- The 49ers and their opponents score an average of 47.1 points per game, 1.9 fewer than Sunday's total.

-- The 49-point total for this game is 1.0 point below the 50.0 points per game average total in Vikings games this season.
+- The 50.0 PPG average total in Vikings games this season is 0.5 points more than this game's over/under.

 49ers stats and trends

-- In San Francisco's 10 games this year, it has four wins against the spread.
+- San Francisco has four wins against the spread in 10 games this year.

 - The 49ers have covered the spread twice this season when favored by 3.5 points or more (in six chances).

-- San Francisco's games this year have gone over the point total five times in 10 opportunities (50%).
+- San Francisco has eclipsed the over/under in 50% of its opportunities this year (five times in 10 games with a set point total).

-- The 49ers score 24.6 points per game, comparable to the 24.2 per matchup the Vikings surrender.
+- The 49ers average 24.6 points per game, comparable to the 24.2 per outing the Vikings allow.

-- San Francisco is 3-2 against the spread and 4-1 overall in games when it records more than 24.2 points.
+- San Francisco is 3-2 against the spread and 4-1 overall this season when the team puts up more than 24.2 points.

-- San Francisco is 1-2 against the spread and 2-1 overall when the team totals more than 378.9 yards.
+- San Francisco is 1-2 against the spread and 2-1 overall when the team totals over 378.9 yards.

-- This year, the 49ers have turned the ball over 14 times, two more than the Vikings' takeaways (12).

 - Click over to SISportsbook and find the latest spread, moneyline and total for San Francisco's matchup with the Vikings.